 Aomori Nebuta Matsuri (ねぶた祭)

-In this post we’ll cover everything you need to know about Aomori Nebuta Matsuri including how to get to Aomori, where to stay, the history behind this unique festival, and everything you need to know about attending Aomori Nebuta Festival.
+In this post, we’ll cover everything you need to know about Aomori Nebuta Matsuri including how to get to Aomori, where to stay in Aomori City, the history behind this unique festival, and everything you need to know about attending Aomori Nebuta Festival.

 How to Get to Aomori City